 - Pain or pressure on the spine

-Broken bones or fractures are some of the most common injuries to occur in car accidents.
+Broken bones or fractures are some of the most common injuries to occur in car or motorcycle accidents.
 They can also be some of the most painful injuries.
 The type of injury sustained will depend on the angle at which the vehicle was hit and the position of the vehicle occupant’s body at the time of impact.
 These injuries may require braces, surgery, or other adaptive devices to fully heal.
 Common fractures include:

 - Ribs: In a high-impact collision, the chest can be thrown against the steering wheel.
 The force of the accident can fracture one or more ribs.
 When the ribs are fractured, they also pose a risk of puncturing the lungs, which can be fatal if not immediately treated.